icosa-foundation/open-brush-docs/user-guide/open-brush-api/retrieving-a-preview-image.md

 Be careful calling it too often as it's not terribly efficient and will slow down Open Brush.
 The above example refreshes once per second.
 We plan to implement a much more efficient WebRTC streaming endpoint at some stage but that will be more complex for client scripts to implement so this simple endpoint will still remain useful.

-If you want to access the preview image from a different device to the one running Open Brush, you'll need to allow external connections to the API: [https://docs.openbrush.app/alternate-and-experimental-builds/experimental-builds/open-brush-api\#how-do-i-configure-it](https://docs.openbrush.app/alternate-and-experimental-builds/experimental-builds/open-brush-api#how-do-i-configure-it)
+If you want to access the preview image from a different device to the one running Open Brush, you'll need to allow external connections to the API: [Configuring the Open Brush API](README.md#how-do-i-configure-it)